Barajas04/barajas04.github.io/index.md

 # Store Application
 <img src="images/storeapp.png?raw=true"/>
 A program made in class that lets the user choose from different items to add to a cart.
-Ending lists the items in the cart along with their prices and the total price.
+Ending the program lists the items in the cart along with their prices and the total price.

 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>
 <!-- Remove above link if you don't want to attibute -->